MicrosoftLearning/MS-4010-Build-Plugins-Connectors-Microsoft-Copilot-M365/Instructions/Labs/LAB_02/2-prepare-development-environment.md

 ## Task 1 - Install prerequisites

 > [!IMPORTANT]
 > To complete this project successfully, you will need a Microsoft 365 account with permission to upload applications.
-To complete **Exercise 2**, the account must also be licensed for Microsoft Copilot for Microsoft 365.
+To complete **Exercise 2**, the account must also be licensed for Microsoft 365 Copilot.

 If you are using a new tenant, it's a good idea to log into the [Microsoft 365 page](https://office.com) at [https://office.com](https://office.com) before beginning.
 Depending on how the tenant is configured, you may be asked to set up multifactor authentication.
 Ensure you can access Microsoft Teams and Microsoft Outlook before proceeding.